dahead/todo/README.md

 ### About

 todo is a CLI application for taking notes.
-It uses [Spectre.Console](https://github.com/spectreconsole/spectre.console)
+It makes use of [Spectre.Console](https://github.com/spectreconsole/spectre.console)

 ### Demo